MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/prepare-disaster-recovery.md

 ### Back up unsealed management packs

-You can use the Windows&nbsp;PowerShell command\-line interface to identify and copy your unsealed management packs to a folder on your hard disk drive.
+You can use the Windows PowerShell command-line interface to identify and copy your unsealed management packs to a folder on your hard disk drive.
 After you copy them, save these management packs so that as part of your disaster recovery plan for Service Manager you can later import these management packs.

 #### To back up unsealed management packs

 1. On the computer that hosts the Service Manager management server, create a folder on the hard disk drive where you will store the backup copy of the management packs.
 For example, create the folder C:\\mpbackup.
-2. On the Windows desktop, select **Start**, point to **Programs**, point to **Windows&nbsp;PowerShell&nbsp;1.0**, select and hold **Windows&nbsp;PowerShell**, and select **Run as administrator**.
+2. On the Windows desktop, select **Start**, point to **Programs**, point to **Windows PowerShell 1.0**, select and hold **Windows PowerShell**, and select **Run as administrator**.
 3. In the Service Manager console, select **Administration**.
 4. In the **Tasks** pane, select **Start PowerShell Session**
-5. At the Windows&nbsp;PowerShell command prompt, enter the following command:
+5. At the Windows PowerShell command prompt, enter the following command:

     ```
     Get-SCSMManagementPack | where {$_.Sealed -eq $false}|Export-SCSMManagementPack -Path c:\mpbackup